aiman-al-masoud/deixiscript/src/deixiscript/README.md

 1. expand modifers to Deixiscript ASTs of their own.
 1. change copular sentences into property assignments when needed.
 1. sort instructions (Deixiscript ASTs) in the world model by use-def.
-1. translate Deixiscript ASTs to JS ASTs (one to many or one to one?)
+1. translate Deixiscript ASTs to JS ASTs (one to one)
 1. translate JS ASTs to JS code

 # Parsing a Deixiscript Sentence